tomas-fryza/avr-course/Labs/07-uart/Assignment.md

    | Select |       |     |  |
    | none   |       |     |  |

-2. Code listing with syntax highlighting of ACD interrupt service routine for sending data to the LCD/UART and identification of the pressed button.:
+2. Code listing of ACD interrupt service routine for sending data to the LCD/UART and identification of the pressed button.
+Always use syntax highlighting and meaningful comments:

 ```c
 /**********************************************************************